acend/kubernetes-basics-training/content/en/docs/10.0/sidecar.md

 kubectl port-forward <mysql-65559644c9-cdjjk> 9104
 ```

-And the open <http://localhost:9104/metrics> in your browser.
+And then open <http://localhost:9104/metrics> in your browser.